While these are not technically deleted scenes from the film, these unused concepts from Episode III are just too cool to ignore.

 THE LEMUR PEOPLE

 Carl Jones e-mailed me with a fun bit of trivia.
 Terryl Whitlatch, creature artist extraordinaire for Episode I, wrote a book called The Katurran Odyssey which features – you guessed it – a race of Lemur people.
 George Lucas even helped promote it with some textual raving inside.
-It makes you wonder if Terryl was the original inspiration for the Lemur people.
-Perhaps it was a discarded concept from Episode I?
-You never know.
+It makes you wonder if Terryl had something to do with the original inspiration for the Lemur people.
+Perhaps it was a discarded concept from Episode I. Interestingly enough, the book contains a blurb from Dinotopia author, James Gurney.
+I remember when Episode I was out, and Lucas’ team was accused of doing some heavy lifting from the designs in Dinotopia.
+I think the Naboo sets were the ones mentioned, with their little green domed buildings and plazas.
+I recall reading an article saying that Lucas called Gurney to discuss the similarities and the possibility of making a Dinotopia film, though development stalled on that project.

-So the lemurs never made it into Episode III, but there was plenty of concept art created which give us an idea of what might have been.
-They did, however, end up being used in the animated series The Clone Wars, renamed the Lurmen.
+The lemurs never made it into Episode III, but there was plenty of concept art created, which gives us an idea of what might have been.
+They ended up being used in the animated series The Clone Wars, but were renamed Lurmen.

 …and here’s a little something just for fun.